9 Days London Itinerary on and off the Beaten Path

 The permanent collection of the National Gallery includes must-see masterpieces from Cezanne, Monet, Van Gogh, and Raffaello, among others.

 And here you must forgive my rant, but I have a strong complaint to make.
-You are not supposed to translate the name of a person, let alone a famous artist, and Raffaello must remain Raffaello because that’s his name and not Raphael.
+You are not supposed to translate the name of a person, let alone a famous artist; Raffaello must remain Raffaello because that’s his name, not Raphael.
 End of the rant.

 Apart from that absurd mistake, the Gallery deserves some attention if you are into art, but a couple of hours will be enough if you want to make room for another visit during the day.